First National Bank (Sidney, NE)

 Measures

-Closed doors / suspended payments temporarily
+Closed doors and suspended payments (temporary suspension)

 Newspaper Excerpt